 To avoid a data breach becoming an ‘eligible data breach’ requiring OAC notification, a financial services business must be actively monitoring activities which may potentially give rise to a data breach or data loss and have in place a process to assess and take action in the event that a data breach occurs.

 OAIC has prepared a guide to assist businesses and financial service providers to prepare for and respond to data breaches in line with their obligations under the Privacy Act.

 Meridian Lawyers can assist you to understand your privacy obligations and advise on the compliance with the Notifiable Data Breaches regime and its impact and in developing a data breach response plan.

-For further advice please contact our Financial Services Principal Michael Bracken.
+For further advice, please contact our Financial Services team.